IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/consistent-enum-values.md

 # `consistent-enum-values`

-Enforces that all enum values exactly match the enum name, like this:
+Requires that all enum values exactly match the enum name, like this:

 ```ts
 enum Foo {